-‘WWE Monday Night Raw’ Preview: Will The Undertaker Really Show Up?
+WWE ‘Monday Night Raw’ Preview: Will The Undertaker Really Show Up?
 WWE Calling It A ‘Rumor’

 With the most recent rumors being that WrestleMania could be returning to New Orleans in 2018, it would make sense for “Mr. WrestleMania” Shawn Michaels to be in attendance when such an announcement was made — and for The Undertaker to be there to remind everyone how epic things were at WrestleMania XXX.
 But WWE hasn’t even confirmed that Taker will actually show up on Monday Night Raw.

 In their own official preview, WWE says that “it’s rumored that The Undertaker will also make his presence felt” and “it’s rumored that The Phenom will make an appearance on this Monday’s Raw.”
 As they put it, his “potential appearance” could be for any number of things.
 And even the promo they made for Raw uses this subtle wordplay to indicate that Shawn Michaels is confirmed to show up, whereas the impact that The Undertaker might have remains vague.
-The clip ends by asking: “Are rumors of The Undertaker’s return true?”
+The clip ends by asking, “Are rumors of The Undertaker’s return true?”

 Shawn Michaels has a storied history with San Antonio, the Royal Rumble and WrestleMania.
 As Monday Night Raw rolls through HBK’s hometown, what will The Showstopper have to say to the WWE Universe, aside from promoting his new WWE Studios film, The Resurrection of Gavin Stone?

 In other news, Chris Jericho gets another opportunity to finally capture one prestigious title that has always alluded him as Roman Reigns puts the United States Championship on the line again.
-This time, however, it will be in a 2-On-1 Handicap Match against both members of Jeri-KO.
-If WWE plans on giving Roman Reigns the Universal Championship at Royal Rumble so that he can have the strap walking into WrestleMania 33, then there’s a very good chance that he’ll drop the US Title beforehand, rather than making him a double-champion.
+This time, however, it will be in a 2-on-1 Handicap Match against both members of Jeri-KO.
+If WWE plans on giving Roman Reigns the Universal Championship at Royal Rumble so that he can have the strap walking into WrestleMania 33, then there’s a very good chance that he’ll drop the U.S. Title beforehand, rather than making him a double-champion.

 In other Royal Rumble 2017 news, the drama will surely continue to unfold for Raw Women’s Champion Charlotte Flair as she prepares to defend her title against Bayley.
 While it seems unlikely that Sasha Banks and Nia Jax will appear on the Royal Rumble card, there’s no reason to think their feud won’t get some airtime on Monday Night Raw.
 And with 22 spots still waiting to be filled for the Royal Rumble Match — and big names like Seth Rollins, Sami Zayn, Rusev and Cruiserweight Champion Rich Swann still unconfirmed — it seems likely that several more participants will throw their name in the hat this week.